jakobhelton/jakobhelton.github.io/content/authors/admin/_index.md

   - Observational Extragalactic Astronomy

 education:
-  - area: M.S. and Ph.D. in Astronomy
+  - area: M.S. and Ph.D. in Astronomy and Astrophysics
     institution: University of Arizona
     date_start: 2021-08-23
     date_end: 2025-05-16
     summary: |
       Thesis: At the Break of Cosmic Dawn: Identifying and Understanding the Most Distant Galaxies and Galaxy Clusters with JWST (Advisors: Prof. Marcia Rieke and Prof. Kevin Hainline)
-  - area: A.B. in Astrophysical Sciences
+  - area: A.B. in Astrophysical Sciences with High Honors
     institution: Princeton University
     date_start: 2017-09-13
     date_end: 2021-05-16